PacktPublishing/End-to-End-Real-World-Application-Development-with-F-Sharp/README.md

 To fully benefit from the coverage included in this course, you will need:<br/>
 The course will help anyone, from beginning- to advanced-level, to make powerful applications.
 Experienced learners can delve straight into the topic of their choice.
 A little prior knowledge of F# will help you better understand the topics.
 ### Technical Requirements
-This course has the following software requirements:<br/>
+This course has the following software requirements:
-Code Editor
+●	An editor like Visual Studio Code
+●	.NET Core
+●	Yarn
+This course has been tested on the following system configuration:
+●	OS: Windows 10
+●	Memory: 12GB
+●	Hard Disk Space: 200 GB
+●	Video Card: 1GB Video Memory

 ## Related Products
 * [Learning Functional Programming with F# [Integrated Course]](https://www.packtpub.com/web-development/learning-functional-programming-f-integrated-course?utm_source=github&utm_medium=repository&utm_campaign=9781788477840)